Bzenec: Economy

 Bzenec is known for viticulture and wine production.
 The town also has a tradition of growing fruit and vegetables.
 Pickled cucumbers and vegetable salads are mainly produced here.

 Bzenec is also known for the vinegar production.
 The vinegar plant was founded here in 1864.

+Transport

+Bzenec is located on the railway lines Brno–Staré Město and Kyjov–Veselí nad Moravou.

 Sights

 The castle fell into disrepair and today is owned by the town.
 It is inaccessible.
 The castle park is open to the public.
-In the park is a tree known as Bzenec Linden, which is supposedly more than 900 years old.
+In the park is a linden tree known as Bzenec Linden, which is supposedly more than 900 years old.

-The landmark of the town is the Chapel of Saints Florian and Sebastian.
+A notable landmark of the town is the Chapel of Saints Florian and Sebastian.
 It was built in 1703 on the hill above the town, on the site where the old castle stood.
-Due to its location, the chapel was struck several times by lightning, then it was destroyed during the World War II.
+Due to its location, the chapel was struck several times by lightning, then it was destroyed during World War II.
 The chapel was restored only recently, and was opened in 2018.